eyaldar2014/mock-api-final-project/README.md

 - user register and login (with credentials) / unknown :

-      - all the way to mongoDB // edit after research
+      - basic registration, login, autehntication and UI. including tests

 - basic interface with mockApi functionality (must to have) / unknown :

-      - all the way to mongoDB // edit after research
-      - Dinamic Schemas for users?
+      - Dinamic Schemas for any users
+      - Dinamic UI for any user
+      - Authentication security

 - design :

-      - Nice to have (all functionality must work in UI) // check later
+      - Nice to have (all functionality must work in comfortable and good looking UI)

 	***verify key points (tests, github, code notes, avoid design margin)***